Skip to content

 The norm is to think about bigger things like our hip hinge and locking out deadlifts, and these are crucial no doubt, but I’d argue that your stance should take precedence over these.

-To find your optimal deadlift stance, assess your foot position in relation to your hip width.
+To find your optimal deadlift stance, assess your foot position with your hip width.
 Generally speaking, if you can set up to where the knees are stacking over the feet, then you’ll be better poised to leverage your quads and get more out of your deadlift.

 Deadlift Stance Key Takeaways